bradwayne/b_schmaeman_page/README.md

 ### Employment - **_groomer... i was my only client_**

+* **Enterprise Data Solutions, Inc. / Cleveland, Ohio / July 2018 - November 2018**

+    * **__Front End Web Developer__**

+    Enterprise Data Solutions, Inc. is a dynamic and growing innovative technology IT Services company, providing Cloud Computing Services and Hosted Software Development.
+We also operate a highly redundant data center, offering Server Virtualization, Web/Email Hosting, and Data Management Services, includingBackup, Archive and Disaster Recovery.
+    EDSI also designs custom software that scales with the growing needs of ones business.
+My position was in the hospitality department designing interactive restaurant web menus using a menu maker software that was designed and updated by EDSI.
+The menus could be customized by the restaurant owners online by a drag and drop content functionality.
+The department was unfortunately discontinued and turned over to a business partner that specializes in menu printing and content management.

 * **Mayfield Group Advertising Bureau / Solon, Ohio / September 2005 - March 2016**

     * **__Senior Graphic Designer / Production Coordinator__**

     The Mayfield Group advertising bureau specializes in working with retailers, service companies, and other types of businesses to construct and implement a custom sales plan that builds dollar volume and establishes a positive brand.
-Using Adobe Creative Suite my responsibilities included collaboration with the client on promotional projects and worked up design layouts per their needs.
-I was also responsible for the printing, finishing, shipping and installing if necessary ie. vehicle graphics of those materials as well.
-From start to finish I would continue to keep the client abreast of the design and production progress.
+Using Adobe Creative Suite I custom designed eye-popping promotional campaigns geared for seasonal effectiveness.
+The materials ranged from poster, banners, window clings, fliers, brochures, trade show booths, vehicle graphics, animated digital files and ads for web and email.
+I was also responsible for the printing and finishing of these pieces as well as installing if necessary i.e. vehicle or window graphics.
+Staying is good relations with the clients and vendors was also a key role for this position.

 **_more information on [bradley-schmaeman.com](https://bradwayne.github.io/b_schmaeman_page/)_**